 Also, you can find the area having the circumscribed circle radius:

-Perimeter P of a regular pentagon is equal to side length multiplied by the number of vertices.
-Pentagon is a 5 sided polygon, so the perimeter is:
+Perimeter P of a regular pentagon is equal to the side length multiplied by the number of vertices.
+A pentagon is a five-sided polygon, so the perimeter is:

 To calculate the height and diagonal of a regular pentagon, all you need to have given is the side length